joshbegley/nyt-latest/README.md

 `Brahim has led Morocco to the AFCON semi-finals and can be the best player in the world, according to his manager`\
 https://nytimes.com/athletic/6958871/2026/01/10/brahim-diaz-afcon-morocco/

-**‘You cannot expect to get in the side when you are delivering that’ - Forest new guard get Wrexham reality check**\
+**‘You can't expect to get in the side when you're delivering that’ - Forest's £170m signings get Wrexham reality check**\
 `A clutch of players were given the chance to impress — and few did.
 It was a match that underlined one of the main themes of Forest’s season`\
 https://nytimes.com/athletic/6958926/2026/01/10/nottingham-forest-wrexham-fa-cup-penalty-shootout-analysis/